-- Segment results are attributed to the shareholders of the Group before deducting the amount attributable to the non-controlling interests.
-This presentation is applied consistently (i) throughout the document.
-For definitions of AER and CER refer to note A1. - For growth markets and other, adjusted operating profit includes other items of \$167 million (half year 2020: \$104 million; full year 2020: \$119 million) which primarily comprises of taxes for life joint ventures and associates and other non-recurring items. - Corporate expenditure as shown above is for head office functions in London and Hong Kong.

-Restructuring and IFRS 17 implementation costs include those incurred in insurance and asset management operations of \$(33) million (half year 2020: \$(33) million; full year 2020: \$(97) million).
+- (i) Segment results are attributed to the shareholders of the Group before deducting the amount attributable to the non-controlling interests.
+This presentation is applied consistently throughout the document. - (ii) For growth markets and other, adjusted operating profit includes other items of \$167 million (half year 2020: \$104 million) which primarily comprises of taxes for life joint ventures and associates and other non-recurring items. - (iii) Corporate expenditure as shown above is for head office functions in London and Hong Kong. - (iv) Restructuring and IFRS 17 implementation costs include those incurred in insurance and asset management operations of \$(33) million (half year 2020: \$(33) million).